moussazeghida/datasciencecoursera/README.md

 # datasciencecoursera
-This is a dummy repo for the "Data Scientist Toolbox" assignment
+This is a dummy repo for the assignment of the course "Data Scientist Toolbox".